The Imagic Economy

 Then I realized that when all the movie studios and other entertainment companies in Southern California were factored in, this was an apt description for the metropolitan area at large.

-In the intervening years, a lot of the “death industry” has been removed from our mix, with sustained and often wrenching contractions in the area’s defense industries.
+In the years that have elapsed since then, a lot of the “death industry” has been removed from our mix, with sustained and often wrenching contractions in the area’s defense industries.
 A number of other industries have also faded away, such as financial services, leaving the nation’s most populous state without a single major bank of its own.

 Lately I've come to the further realization that what's happening in California can be considered representative of what's happening in the country at large.

 That’s not just because we tend to be ahead of the curve on trends (substantive and silly alike), or even because more people live and work here than in any other state.
-Take a look at what America exports to the rest of the world.
-In no area is our global stature more unchallenged than in entertainment and pop culture.
-We dominate the world with images of one kind or another: Lion Kings and Terminators and R2D2s, Britneys and Garths and Eminems, not to mention their associated baggy pants and turned-around baseball caps and so forth.
+Take a look at what America exports to the rest of the world: in no area is our global stature more unchallenged than in entertainment and pop culture.
+We dominate the world with Little Mermaids and R2D2s, rappers and Queen Bees, trendy new restaurants and clothes that all the kids at school have got to have.

 More traditional businesses are also becoming more imagic on their own, without any prodding from the entertainment industry.
 What are we really buying, when we pay top dollar to get a product emblazoned with the Nike “swoosh?”
 Isn’t this fundamentally an image that we’re choosing?

-Nike shoes are also representative of another widespread trend, in which purportedly American products are actually made somewhere else in the world, and all that's really handled in this country is the marketing and branding--i.e., the imagic components.
+Nike shoes are also representative of another widespread trend, in which purportedly American products are actually made somewhere else in the world, and all that's really handled in this country is the marketing and branding—i.e., the imagic dimension.

-It’s also important to point out that consumers are not the only players on the economic field who are more concerned with imagic factors than with substantive ones.
-Think of all the money that was invested in Enron, when all it was ultimately selling was an image--a set of perceptions, based on lofty pronunciamenti about new economic directions, plus an artfully managed spectacle of “results” that turned out to be nothing more than an accounting flimflam.
+Consumers are not the only players on the economic field who are more concerned with imagic factors than with substantive ones.
+Think of all the money that was invested in Enron, when all it was ultimately selling was an image—a set of perceptions, based on lofty pronunciamenti about new economic directions, plus an artfully managed spectacle of so-called “results” that turned out to be nothing more than an accounting flimflam.

-Moreover, as we are finding in the wake of its collapse, Enron was far from the only large, apparently prosperous company whose foundation was imagic--i.e., just a carefully cultivated set of perceptions involving creative fun with numbers.
+Moreover, as we found in the wake of its collapse, Enron was far from the only large, apparently prosperous company whose foundation was imagic—i.e., just a carefully cultivated set of perceptions involving creative fun with numbers.
+Empty management razzle-dazzle for the entertainment of Wall Street had already been making gazillionaires of its more adept practitioners for more than a decade.

-In fact, what does any stock price reflect today, other than perceptions about how other people feel about the stock, and how much they might therefore be willing to pay for it?
+When you get right down to it, what does any stock price reflect today, other than perceptions about how other people feel about the stock, and how much they might therefore be willing to pay for it?
 Contemporary stock prices certainly don't have much to do with the classic expectation of being paid a dividend.
-When we reach the point where what we're mainly buying is "buzz," it's time to acknowledge that the imagic dimension of our economy is every bit as predominant on Wall Street as it is in a shopping mall or supermarket--and every bit as capable of being artfully manipulated.
+And when we reach the point where what we're mainly buying is “buzz,” it's time to acknowledge that the imagic dimension of our economy is every bit as predominant on Wall Street as it is in a shopping mall or supermarket—and every bit as capable of being artfully manipulated.

 For an American, what’s especially disturbing is the difficulty of finding an area in which we lead the world these days that is not ultimately imagic in nature.

 Of course, it may not look this way to everybody right at the moment.
-American business is still somewhat full of itself, boasting wherever it can of what it can teach the rest of the world about increased productivity under deregulation, open markets, and so forth.
+American business is still a bit full of itself, boasting wherever it can of what it can teach the rest of the world about increased productivity under deregulation, open markets, and so forth.